btrplace/migrations-UCC-15/README.md

 This allows to make direct TCP connections for the migrations instead of SSH or TLS (slower), and to effectively manage concurrent migrations from one or multiple clients.

-Also, make sure you have the following options set in the SSH client config file (`/etc/ssh/ssh_config`) to avoid any warnings due to connections on cloned servers having the same key:
+Then, make sure you have the following options set in the SSH client config file (`/etc/ssh/ssh_config`) to avoid any warnings due to connections on cloned servers having the same key:

 ``` txt
 HashKnownHosts no